 Harwich International port is served by Stena Line from the Hook of Holland and Cuxhaven Ferries from Germany.
 From Harwich, it’s less than two hours to Cambridge by car.
 You can also travel by train; this takes two to three hours with at least one change.

-If you want to drop in and see our Admissions Team, they’re based in St George House on Guildhall Street, Cambridge.
-It’s about a 15-minute walk from our campus.
+If you want to drop in and see our Admissions Team, they’re based in Abbeygate House on East Road – just across the road from our Cambridge campus.